vsevolodnedora/bns_ppr_tools/README.md

 To do a comprehensive analysis of the 3D data.
 It allows to compute:
 1) Compute quntities such as `dens_unb_bern` or `ang_mom_flux` with methods specified in the class `FORMULAS`
 2) 1D histograms, 2D correlations (histograms), total mass, (applying user specified masks)
 3) Plot xz-xy snapshots of the data, initially available as well as computed.

+By default the mask is applied to 3D data, to ignore the atmosphere (density cut) and remnant (density cut) and black hole
+(lapse cut).
+The exact parameters of the mask are set in the class 'MASK_STORE'.
+There, additional masks are avaialble, such as
+'disk' -- for disk analysis and 'remnant' for remnant, NS, analysis.
+Additional masks can be specified there, and the entire postprocessing re-done for selected data [this is not implemented at present].

 Parameters:
 `-t` tasklist to do.